-The President of the University will initiate formal dismissal proceedings by addressing a written communication to the faculty member informing him or her of the statement of charges and that he or she will be dismissed as of a date specified in the written communication, but in no case less than 30 business days from the date of delivery of the communication.
-The faculty member will also be notified by the President that he or she may file a formal grievance within 15 business days from the date of the delivery of the communication.
+The President of the University will initiate formal dismissal proceedings by addressing a written communication to the faculty member informing the faculty member of the statement of charges and that the faculty member will be dismissed as of a date specified in the written communication, but in no case less than 30 business days from the date of delivery of the communication.
+The faculty member will also be notified by the President that the faculty member may file a formal grievance within 15 business days from the date of the delivery of the communication.
 If a grievance is filed, it will follow the APGP process.
 If no grievance is filed, the dismissal will take effect as indicated in the written communication specified above.

-Pending final decision, the faculty member will be suspended, or assigned to other duties in lieu of suspension, only

-Commented [RNB21]: For this section, we should probably be referencing Section 14, which deals with PPRP (essentially disciplinary hearings and sanctions including dismissal). if immediate harm to the faculty member or others is threatened by continuance.
+Pending final decision of termination under Section 14.5.1 the faculty member will be suspended, or assigned to other duties in lieu of suspension, only if immediate harm to the faculty member or others is threatened by continuance.
 Before suspending a faculty member, pending an ultimate determination of the faculty member's status through the grievance process, the administration will consult with the Faculty Senate Executive Committee concerning the propriety, the length, and the other conditions of the suspension.
 Salary will continue during the period of the suspension.
-The faculty member may request review by the Board of Governors of the dismissal, as provided in Section 174.150, RSMo.
+The faculty member may request review by the Board of Governors of the dismissal, as provided in Section 174.150, RSMo